Summary:

 She could also not go outside for daily walks, as they are not a necessity (Fatwa 1Fatwa 2).

-Thus, a woman observing iddat, whether due to divorce or widowhood, is strictly forbidden from leaving her home premises for any reason.
-This includes visiting friends or relatives, attending funerals, and even going for daily walks, as they are considered unnecessary activities during this period.
+As a result, a woman observing 'Iddah—whether due to divorce or widowhood—is strictly forbidden from leaving her home for any reason.
+This includes visiting friends or relatives, attending funerals, or even stepping out for a simple walk, as such activities are deemed unnecessary during this period.

-Women, like any human beings, have social and emotional needs.
-They also require leisure activities such as going to parks, taking daily walks, shopping, dining out, attending social gatherings, visiting their parents' homes, and meeting relatives.
-Subjecting women to these unilateral restrictions goes against human nature and raises concerns about gender justice.
-These draconian restrictions practically confine a woman to a solitary existence, adversely affecting her mental and emotional well-being.
+However, like all human beings, women have social and emotional needs.
+They benefit from leisure activities such as visiting parks, taking walks, shopping, dining out, attending social gatherings, and spending time with family and loved ones.
+Imposing such rigid restrictions contradicts basic human nature and raises serious concerns about gender justice.
+These harsh limitations effectively isolate women, depriving them of normal social interactions and negatively impacting their mental and emotional well-being.

 Fifth Restriction: She is prohibited from using collyrium/kohl in her eyes, even for medicinal purposes, while it makes her look beautiful